Who Is Nia? The Woman Behind HerDailySpace | Real Story

 The Day I Started Blogging

 I started blogging because I needed somewhere to put it all.
-Not because I thought it would make money.
 Not because I had a strategy.
-Because I needed to write and I needed to believe that what I had been through meant something.
+Not because I saw a business opportunity.
+Because I needed to write and I needed to believe that what I had been through meant something beyond the surviving of it.

 The first eight months nearly broke me in a different way.
 I bought content that never ranked.
-I fought with SEO.
-I watched other bloggers seem to grow effortlessly while I stayed stuck.
+I fought with SEO in the way you fight with something you do not yet understand well enough to win against.
+I watched other bloggers appear to grow effortlessly while I stayed invisible.
 I questioned everything.
 I almost walked away more times than I can count.

 But something kept me going.
 Maybe it was stubbornness.
 Maybe it was my daughter watching me.
 Maybe it was the quiet knowing that I had already survived harder things than a blog that was not working yet.